bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 Let's have a look at the following example if you had a `PHP` project and a file called `config.php`, which stores your database connection string details like username, password, host, etc.

-In order to exclude that file from your git project, you could create a file called `.gitignore` inside your project's directory:
+To exclude that file from your git project, you could create a file called `.gitignore` inside your project's directory:

 ```bash
 touch .gitignore